 Erectile dysfunction (ED) occurs when a man has consistent and repeated problems sustaining an erection.
 Without treatment, ED can make sexual intercourse difficult.
-According to the Massachusetts Male Aging Study on sexual dysfunction, the problem can first emerge in a man as early as 40.
-Based on the study, an estimated 18-30 million men are affected by ED.
+The problem is reported by 1 in 5 men and that number increases with age.

 ED vs. Poor Libido